-How to organise your gorilla and chimp trekking
+How to organise your gorilla trekking and chimp trekking permits

-Mountain Gorillas are one of the world’s most endangered apes and it is estimated that there are only a mere 800 mountain gorilla’s left in the wild.
-Almost half of the worlds’ population can be found in Bwindi National Park in Uganda.
-The spine-tingling feeling that you get being so near to one of our closest relatives is hard to describe.
+Mountain gorillas are one of the world’s most endangered apes and it is estimated that there are only 800 mountain gorillas left in the wild.
+Almost half of the worlds’ population of mountain gorillas can be found in Bwindi National Park in Uganda.
+The spine-tingling feeling that you get being so near to one of our closest relatives in the animal kingdom is hard to describe.

-Important information for roadtrippers that want to trek the gorilla's and chimps.
-Covered in this section:
+Important information for roadtrippers who want to go gorilla and chimp trekking covered in this section:

-- How does a trekking day look like?
+- What does a trekking day look like?

 How to obtain a gorilla trekking permit

-If you are planning to visit the gorillas or chimpanzees, it is recommended that you reserve the permits well in advance.
-The Uganda Wildlife Authority (UWA) headquartered in Kampala issues the permits only upon cash payment in full (no pre-booking).
+If you are planning to visit the gorillas or chimpanzees, it is recommended that you reserve the trekking permits well in advance.
+The Uganda Wildlife Authority (UWA) headquarters in Kampala issues the permits only upon cash payment in full (no pre-booking).
 Permits cost USD 600 per person until June 2020.
 From July 2020 on they will go for USD 700 per person.
 There are no discounted permits for the gorilla trekking related to a low or high season.

-Roadtrip Uganda can arrange the gorilla and chimp permits for you after you have hired a car with us.
-In order to do so, we need (1) full names corresponding with your passport, nationality, date of birth and passport number of all the people tracking, (2) preferred starting location and date (3) second best date in case the preferred date is fully booked.
+Roadtrip Uganda can arrange the gorilla and chimp permits for you, after you have booked your rental car with us.
+In order to do so, we need (1) full names corresponding with your passport, nationality, date of birth and passport number of all the people tracking, (2) preferred starting location and date (3) second best dates in case the preferred date is fully booked.
 Once proof of payment has been sent, we will purchase the permits on your behalf.
-Kindly note that UWA does not have a refund policy in case of any cancellation or change of data.
-For this service we charge a handling fee of USD 25 per gorilla permit and USD 15 per chimp permit.
+Kindly note that UWA does not have a refund policy in case of any cancellation or change of location or date.
 Note that the minimum age for gorilla tracking is 15 years and for the chimps it is 13 years.
+For this service we charge a handling fee of $25 per gorilla permit and $15 per chimp permit.

 Bwindi National Park protects an estimated 350 mountain gorillas, including 11 habituated groups which can be tracked.
 There are four departing places: Buhoma and Ruhija which are in the northern part of the park, and Nkuringo and Rushaga, which are in Kisoro District in the southeast of Bwindi.
 Roadtrip Uganda partners with Mutanda Lake Resort, from where you can visit the Nkuringo or Rushaga family.
 Another trekking location is Mgahinga Gorilla National Park, which borders Rwanda and protects the Ugandan parts of the Virunga mountains.

-Curious how a day of gorilla trekking looks like?
-Read our blog post.
+Curious about what a day of gorilla trekking looks like?
+Read our travel blog.